kapouer/express-dom/README.md

 app.get('/mypage', dom('myview').author(minify).use(absolutify));
 ```

+# Example

+See sample application in example/ dir.
+It is able to render a react web page and output an openable html version of it.

 # Gotchas

 * allows transformation of any legacy website on the fly - public or admin, like